-Illegal status of FGM: Participants said there was need for 'proper education' in the community, especially regarding the laws against FGM.
-It was felt that many people continued with the practice because of fear of what would happen to them if they went against the Council of Elders.
-The Elders are believed to have supernatural powers and ability to cast spells and curses on individuals who go against them.
-Other participants also felt it was important to sensitize the community about the rights of the child, and the existing laws:
+Although many recognised that technically FGM was illegal many communities continued with the practice because of fear of what would happen to them if they went against the Council of Elders.
+The Elders are widely believed to have supernatural powers and ability to cast spells and curses on individuals who go against them.

+Those who did understand the significance of The Children Act felt it was important to sensitize the community about the rights of the child, and the existing laws: